slavomatas/dqn-navigation/Report.md

-# Implementing a Banana Obsessed Agent
+# Implementing a DQN Agent

 ## Summary

  In this project I trained a DQN reinforcement learning agent to reach a score of +13 on average over 100 episodes in the Unity-ML environment.
 In this environment positive reward is accumulated by running into yellow "good" bananas and  avoiding blue "bad" bananas which return -1 reward.
-An episode ends after a fixed interval of 300 steps.
+ An episode ends after a fixed interval of 1000 steps.

 I have implemented several variants of DQN Agents